 To investigate whether LPA-LPA1 signaling could promote lung epithelial cell apoptosis by acting directly on these cells, we determined the effects of LPA on NHBE and R3/1 rat alveolar epithelial cell line cells in culture.
-As noted, we found in our in vivo studies that LPA-LPA1 signaling promoted apoptosis in the alveolar and bronchial epithelia to similar extents and with similar kinetics, suggesting that these primary bronchial epithelial cells are a relevant in vitro model in which to investigate the effects of LPA-LPA1 signaling on epithelial cells.
-We found that LPA signaling through LPA1 induced the apoptosis of subconfluent NHBE cells grown on matrigel, used as representative of basement membrane proteins normally present in the lung prior to injury or fibrosis.
+We found in our in vivo studies that LPA-LPA1 signaling promoted apoptosis in the alveolar and bronchial epithelia to similar extents and with

+Figure 6.
+LPA signaling through LPA1 promoted lung fibroblast resistance to apoptosis.
+(A) LPA promoted primary mouse lung fibroblast (PMLF) resistance to apoptosis induced by serum deprivation when these cells were grown on high-attachment tissue culture-treated polystyrene.
+Apoptotic cells were identified by flow cytometry after staining with annexin V and propidium iodide (8) as annexin V(+), PI(-).
+Three independent experiments were performed.
+In all panels of this figure, data represent the means of the percentages of annexin V(+) PI(-) cells produced in the individual experiments $\pm$ SEM; the values produced in the individual experiments themselves were the means of n = 3 cultures per treatment condition. ## $P \ge 0.0001$ , serum-deprived PMLFs versus PMLFs in serum and serum-deprived PMLFs treated with 1, 10, or 20 $\mu$ M LPA versus untreated serum-deprived cells.
+(B) LPA-induced resistance to apoptosis of PMLFs grown on high-attachment polystyrene was abrogated by Ki16425.
+Three independent experiments were performed. \\P < 0.01, serum-deprived PMLFs versus PMLFs in serum; serum-deprived, LPA-treated PMLFs versus untreated serum-deprived cells; and serum-deprived, LPA-treated PMLFs that were also treated with Ki16425 versus serum-deprived, LPA-treated PMLFs (C) LPA did not promote resistance to apoptosis of PMLFs isolated from LPA1 KO mice that was induced by serum deprived LPA1 KO PMLFs were not significant.
+(D) LPA did not promote resistance to autopation experiment were performed. \P < 0.05, serum-deprived LPA1 KO PMLFs were not significant.
+(D) LPA did not promote resistance to autopation experiment was eperiments were performed. \P < 0.05, serum-deprived LPA1 KO PMLFs were not significant.
+(D) LPA did not promote resistance to apoptosis of PMLFs were and untreated serum-deprived LPA1 KO PMLFs were not significant.
+(D) LPA did not promote resistance to apoptosis of PMLFs treated and untreated serum-deprived LPA1 KO PMLFs were not significant.
+(D) LPA did not promote similar kinetics, suggesting that primary bronchial epithelial cells are a relevant in vitro model in which to investigate the effects of LPA-LPA1 signaling on epithelial cells.
+We found that LPA signaling through LPA1 induced the apoptosis of subconfluent NHBE cells grown on matrigel, which was used as representative of basement membranes normally present in the lung before injury or fibrosis.
 We found evidence that LPA-LPA1 signaling specifically mediates lung epithelial cell anoikis, the apoptosis of anchorage-dependent cells induced by their detachment (30).
-Mediators that promote anoikis can do so either by promoting cell detachment or by promoting the apoptosis of cells once they have become detached.
-We found that LPA specifically induced NHBE cell detachment, but did not influence the rate at which cells became apoptotic once they were detached.
-Consistent with this mechanism of apoptosis induction, we found that LPA inhibited NHBE cell formation of focal adhesions and actin stress fibers, both of which structures have been demonstrated to transmit survival signals in adherent cells (32) (33).
+Mediators that promote anoikis can do so by promoting cell detachment or by promoting the apoptosis of cells once they have become detached.
+We found that LPA specifically induced NHBE cell detachment but did not influence the rate at which cells became apoptotic once they were detached.
+Consistent with this mechanism of apoptosis induction, we found that LPA inhibited NHBE cell formation of focal adhesions and actin stress fibers, both of which structures have been demonstrated to transmit survival signals in adherent cells (32, 33).
 We found that LPA had similar effects on R3/1 cell attachment as it did on NHBE attachment, suggesting that LPA negatively regulates the attachment of both alveolar and bronchial epithelial cells, although we have not investigated primary alveolar epithelial cells.